-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 requirements.
-Low Income: 0% Special Education: 0% Data Source: Data Quest CTE Participation Rate 19/20 2% 2021-2022 All Students: 5% Foster: N/A English Learners: 0% Low Income: 3% Data Source: Local Data 10% or higher High School Dropout Rate 19/20 0% 20-21 SY 4% (1/22 students) 2020-2021 (CAASPP) All Students: 3.45% Foster: N/A English Learners: 0% Low Income: 3.45% Data Source: Data Quest below state average
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Low Income: 100% Data Quest CTE Participation Rate 2019-2020 100% 2021-2022 All Students: 94.8% Foster: NA English Learners: 100% Low Income: 95.1% Data Quest Continue to have a 100% CTE participation rate.
+High School Dropout Rate 2019-2020 0% 2020-2021 - All Students: 0% Foster: 0% English Learners: 0% Low Income: 0% Data Quest Maintain a 0% dropout rate

-Action # Title Description Total Funds Contributing 4.1 College Readiness- Counseling KC Online's low-income and foster youth students' graduation rates and state and local academic achievement data are lower than the all- student group, as identified in the metric section. \$0.00 No This action will provide academic support and guidance for low- income and foster youth students who need additional support in
+Action # Title Description Total Funds Contributing 4.1 College Readiness- Counseling Over the past three years, the low-income and foster youth students' state and local academic achievement data at RMCHS are lower than the all student group, as identified in the metric section in Goal 2 (19-20). \$150,000.00 Yes This action will provide academic support and guidance for low income and foster youth students who need additional support in meeting

-Action # Title Description Total Funds Contributing meeting graduation requirements and developing a plan for post high school opportunities.
+Action # Title Description Total Funds Contributing graduation requirements and developing a plan for post high school opportunities.
 Students with access to a qualified academic counselor will better understand admission requirements for community college, CSU's, and UC schools.
 In addition, counseling services are imperative to ensuring students are college and career ready.
 This action is designed to meet the needs and stresses most associated with low-income and foster youth.
-However, because we expect that all students struggling academically will benefit, this action will be provided to all students at KC Online.
-We expect this action to continue to increase graduation rates for our low-income students and foster youth.
-This action will be district funded.
-4.2 College Readiness - College/Career Study Trips Based on feedback from students and parents through parent conferences, school site council meetings, and the annual parent survey, students of low-income status and foster youth lack the opportunity to visit colleges, museums, and participate in other educational trips outside of school. \$5,000.00 Yes This action is to provide students with educational study/college trips for college and career exposure.
-This action will both educate students about post high school opportunities and motivate student to commit to their education in effort to reach their goals.
-While this action is intended to support our low income and foster youth students, we recognize that it will benefit all students.
-Therefore, this action will be implemented school wide.
-With the successful implementation of this action, we expect that our low-income and foster youth students will be better prepared to make decisions about both college and career opportunities that align with their interests and will be more motivated to complete high school.
+However, because we expect that all students struggling academically will benefit, this action will be provided to all students at RMCHS.
+We expect this action to assist RMCHS in maintaining high graduation rates and A-G completion rates for our low-income students and foster youth.
+4.2 College Readiness- After School Tutoring Local data shows that students that engage in extended day tutoring with teachers or with college tutors are more successful in both high school and college coursework.
+This action is to provide extra pay for teacher or AVID tutors to provide supplemental instruction to support both HS and college coursework, including Ag Business projects.
+It is our expectation that this action will improve the performance of our low income students, English learners, and foster youth on the CAASPP and the ELPAC. \$18,570.00 No 4.3 College Readiness - College/Career Study Trips Based on the data collection from students in our community, students of low socio-economic status lack the opportunity to visit colleges, museums, and participate in other educational trips. \$20,000.00 Yes